0x442e/DVP-TOKEN/README.md

 secured.
-- Constant aggregate: There is no design for destruction and issuance, so the total amount of tokens is fixed.1.3 Usage1.3.1 for the blockchain projects to issue a bounty deposit
+- Constant aggregate: There is no design for destruction and issuance, so the total amount of tokens is fixed.1.3 Usage1.3.1 for the blockchain projects to issue a bounty deposit3

 #### Usage